pgEdge/pgedge-helm/docs/usage/postgres_upgrades.md

+# Upgrading Postgres

+You can use simple chart modifications to perform either a minor or major version upgrade of Spock or pgEdge Distributed Postgres.

 ## Minor Version Upgrades

 This chart utilizes a mutable tag by default to pull the latest pgEdge Enterprise Postgres image for Postgres 17 and Spock 5.